centreon/centreon-archived/doc/en/release_notes/centreon-2.6/centreon-2.6.0.rst

 ACL management has been improved to allow for a greater number of simultaneous sysadmin users to work on the same monitoring platform.

-The synchronisation is more efficient in configuration page between admin and normal users.
+The synchronization is more efficient in configuration page between admin and normal users.

 Partial rebuild of events information